-Since all of us on the boat arrived early, we had time to sail away from Sorong port and do a check up dive at nearby dive site.
-We didn’t see much on this dive except some spotted sting rays.
+Since all of us on the boat arrived early, we had time to sail away from Sorong port and do a checkup dive at a nearby dive site.
+We didn’t see much on this dive except some spotted stingrays.
 The visibility was bad, but the main purpose of the dive was to get familiarized with our equipment for the next week.

 For some of us, it had been nearly a year since we went under water.
-I definitely don’t want to be the one holding the group back by fumbling with my equipments later!
+I definitely don’t want to be the one holding the group back by fumbling with my equipment later!

 Day 1: 11 January 2016 (4 Dives)

 We saw a grey reef shark on the morning dive in Cape Kri, as well as a school of Yellow lips.
 The dive sites itself, especially Mios Kon and Blue Magic has the most amazing seascapes I have ever seen.